pantheon-systems/documentation/source/_docs/regions.md

 The documentation on this page discusses features and options that are not yet available to all users.
 </div>

-Pantheon is extending Limited Availability invitations to contract organizations (Enterprise, Reseller, OEM, and EDU+) that want to take a new site live from one of the new International Regions.
+Pantheon is extending Limited Availability invitations to contract organizations (Enterprise, Reseller, OEM, and EDU+) that want to take a new site live from a Pantheon Region outside of the US default.

 During this feature's Limited Availability period, participation is opt-in and available to contract customers only.
 All other new sites will continue to be deployed to the default US region.
-[Give us a call](https://pantheon.io/contact-us){.external} for information about pricing and how to enable your organization to create sites in an International Region before the feature becomes generally available in late 2019.
+[Give us a call](https://pantheon.io/contact-us){.external} for information about pricing and how to enable your organization to create sites in your choice of Region before the feature becomes generally available in late 2019.

 ## Use Cases
-There are many scenarios in which you might prefer running a site within an International Region rather than the default US.
+There are many scenarios in which you might prefer running a site in a data center outside of the default United States region.
 Common use cases include:

-* Compliance standards that require data residency within the borders of the European Union
+* Compliance standards that require data residency within the borders of Australia or the European Union
 * Improved performance and user experience for authenticated traffic originating near the desired Region

 ## Region Availability